MianReplicate/Pride-Flags/README.md

 # Introduction
-A mutator utilizing Mian's Custom Flags Framework which allows you to replace Eagle/Raven flags with pride flags featuring multiple sexualities and identities!
+A mutator utilizing the Custom Flags Framework which allows you to replace Eagle/Raven flags with pride flags featuring multiple sexualities and identities!

 This mutator is purely for entertainment (and is also just a template for my framework if im being honest).
 I do not mean for this to reflect any pride/political related things happening in real life.
 In the end you are just fighting blocky people :0